-The Director of Finance and Operations is paid on an equivalent range on the Senior Leadership Payscales, set by the CEO and the Board of Directors, commensurate with experience, impact and responsibility of the current post-holder.
+The Director of Finance and Operations has pay set on a Trust pay-scale by the CEO and the Board-of Directors, commensurate with experience, impact and responsibility of the current post-holder.
 The salary is benchmarked against equivalent roles in similar Multi-Academy Trusts.

-The pay of the three primary Principals and secondary Co Principals is set in accordance with the Teachers' pay and conditions document and the current size of the academies in terms of pupil numbers.
+The pay of the three primary Principals and secondary Co-Principals is set in accordance with the Teachers' pay and conditions document and the current size of the academies in terms of pupil numbers.